openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 .. note::

-   This feature is only applicable for All Flash arrays, 250F, 450F or 850F.
+   This feature is applicable for All Flash 250F, 450F, 850F and Powermax 2000, 8000 arrays.

 .. note::